Phase Transition of Degeneracy in Minor-Closed Families: Introduction

-We also remark that the number of uncovered cases in ${\mathcal H}_r$ of Theorem \ref{thm: main critical exponent 1} is not large.
-Every graph in ${\mathcal H}_r$ has the property that deleting at most $\tau(H)-1$ vertices leads to a graph whose every component has at most $r+2-\tau(H) \leq r+1$ vertices.
-Even though every graph $W$ is a subgraph of $K_{\tau(W)} \vee \lvert V(W) \rvert K_1$, which looks close to the definition of the graphs in ${\mathcal H}_r$, there is no control for the maximum degree of the remaining graph if we only delete $\tau(W)-1$ vertices.
+We remark that the number of cases not covered by Theorem \ref{thm: main critical exponent 1} is not large.
+Every graph in ${\mathcal H}_r$ has the property that deleting at most $\tau(H)-1$ vertices results in a graph whose every component has at most $r+2-\tau(H) \leq r+1$ vertices.
+Even though every graph $W$ is a subgraph of $K_{\tau(W)} \vee \lvert V(W) \rvert K_1$, which looks close to the definition of the graphs in ${\mathcal H}_r$, there is no control for the maximum degree of the remaining graph if we only delete $\tau(W)-1$ vertices from $W$.

-For the cases not covered by Theorem \ref{thm: main critical exponent 1}, the next theorem (Theorem \ref{thm:critical exponent lower bound}) provides a lower bound of thresholds for the two properties of being $(r-1)$-degenerate and being $r$-choosable.